 In those countries where austerity left deep marks, we see the resurgence of problematic notions of economic organisation.
 Economic populists of the left and right sound more reasonable to voters than they did a decade ago.
 Jeremy Corbyn’s Labour Party is a different beast from Gordon Brown’s Labour Party of 2008; nationalisation and statism are now back on the agenda.

+As for the United States, the combination of bank bailouts and Fed policy left many with a deep suspicion of the power and influence of Wall Street.
 Donald Trump’s anti-globalisation rhetoric needs to be seen in this context.
 Many would declare the US’ prompt action to save its financial system — and for that matter, systemically important companies like the car majors in Detroit — a success.
 The federal government, we are told, did not lose money on the operation.
 But I do not think this judgment will hold over time.
 The notion that governments are a backstop for bad corporate and financial decisions has unfortunately taken root.
 This is dangerous in any market economy — but particularly in those, such as the United States’, which are driven by risk-taking in the private sector and with relatively light regulation.
 Anti-globalisation populism — as distinct from left-wing populism — has dangerously reactionary social components.
 The flawed response to the crisis has fed an us-vs-them mentality in which the banker, the expert, the coastal entrepreneur, the immigrant, the foreigner are all villains.
 The crisis was not that much of a problem; the response — the over-reaction, the sovereign debt build-up and the lasting anger — is the problem.

 We continue to live in an age of over-reaction to the financial crisis.
 Consider, for example, the constraints on international banking imposed by the Basel norms that took root in the aftermath of the financial crisis — Basel-III — and their subsequent modification and finalisation last December, in what some are calling ‘Basel-IV’.
 Sharp increases to the capital requirements and caps on exposure for banks, as well as a ban on maturity transformation of funding, have led to a constriction in lending.
 Basel’s philosophy of control and restraint may not hurt banks, and may have some benefits in terms of systemic strength.
 But the costs are disproportionate and not properly accounted for.
 In the words of Gonzalo Gasos of the European Banking Federation: “The cost [of Basel-III] is allocated asymmetrically between businesses.
 Certain portfolios that are critical for the economy like trade finance, SME lending and long-term project finance, are hit by every regulation: capital, leverage, and especially, funding.”

 Meanwhile, finance itself has not reformed to the degree that it should have.
 It may take less risk, but is not noticeably better incentivised than it was in the past.
 It has grown fat and lazy on extraordinary monetary policy.
 Central-bank watchers have replaced skilful intermediaries.

 International lending by banks, particularly to infrastructure, has collapsed — hitting emerging markets like India especially hard.
 We have been thrown on our own resources.
 Governments cannot raise enough revenue to both build infrastructure and meet social goals like the Sustainable Development Goals.
 When they turn to the debt markets to borrow, they distort the markets so greatly that corporate bonds struggle to compete — and thus companies, frozen out of bank lending, cannot even go to the bond market for succour.
 The most lasting consequence of the crisis may well be the persistence of the infrastructure deficit in the Global South, with horrific consequences for long-term growth.
 The low-cost, low-quality infrastructure that will be built on the cheap will have damaging effects on well-being and might lead to us losing the fight against climate change.

 Many asked for boring finance in the years after the crisis, and used government power to enforce it.
 They got what they wanted, to an extent — finance did not suffer as it should have, and now no longer takes the risks it should.
 As a consequence, the world may be worse off than if we had events in 2008 take their course.